 - Look at local printed and online business directories

 - Look at the members of your local Chamber of Commerce

 - Visit local exhibitions or trade fairs

-Taking your list find out where they are active on social media and like them on Facebook or follow them on Google Plus, Twitter or Pinterest.
+Taking your list, like them on Facebook or follow them on Google Plus, Twitter or Pinterest.
 Twitter lists are very useful for secretly following - Click here to find out what I mean

 This is what you should now be looking at in terms of market research

 - How do they come across?
 In a way that’s Traditional?
 Contemporary?
 Formal?
 Casual?